 A benefit of my job is getting to try new (and free) products.
-But these are not the products that I use everyday.
-Just like everyone else, I chose which products to spend (money) on and which ones to save on.
+But these are not the only products that I use everyday.
+Just like everyone else, I choose which products to spend money on and which ones to save.
 These are my splurge and save categories:

 Where to save your money:

-2. Body cream and lotion.
-I don’t like scented body creams so all are non scented and come in a large size.
+- Body cream and lotion.
+I don’t like scented body creams so all are non-scented and come in a large size.

-3. Hand cream.
-Again, I prefer non scented.
+- Hand cream.
+Again, I prefer non-scented.
 These all hydrate and don’t leave hands greasy.

-4. Shampoo and conditioner.
+- Shampoo and Conditioner.
 I wash my hair EVERY day, so these go fast.